LETTER FROM

 Michael Ierullo

-Founder of The Michael Ierullo Piano Boutique
+Founder of The Piano Boutique

 When I opened my piano shop in 2014, I was on a mission.
 First, there was the practical consideration.
 I needed a place where I could fix, rebuild and sell pianos.
 But the bigger goal – the one that kept me motivated to get up every day and transform my business into something special – was much deeper than that.
 I wanted to bring the magic of the piano into the lives of more families.
 No matter the budget, I believed I could provide pianos to people from all walks of life.
 If having a piano to play was someone’s dream, I would find a way to make it happen.
 Music has meant so much to my life, and I loved that feeling of bringing the same joy to others.